Can thermal quantum Gibbs states approve as quantum equilibrium states?: System-Bath Interaction in a Quantum Circuit

 The von Neumann entropy $S$ of the system is given by

 where $S(0)=0$, so we have $\Delta S(t)=S(t)$.
-As we expect from (\ref{Slaw}), FIG. \ref{DS} shows that as time goes on, entropy rapidly increases till the decoherence begins to work ($\eta\rightarrow 0$).
-Then, it reaches a constant value (nearly equla to $1$ but not excactly), where we expect to see the quantum effects are disappeared.
+As we expect from (\ref{Slaw}), FIG. \ref{DS} shows that as time goes on, in room temperature, entropy rapidly increases till the decoherence begins to work ($\eta\rightarrow 0$).
+Then, system reaches the equilibrium state and entroby tends a constant value (nearly equal to $1$ but not exactly), where we expect to see the quantum effects are disappeared.
+The process happens slower in lower temperatures as is apparent in FIG. \ref{DS}.

+After the particle passed the second Hadamard gate we measure the system in the momentum/position space.
 The probability distribution of diagonal and off-diagonal elements of $\rho_s(t)$ in (\ref{c1-fdm}) can be obtained as $\text{Pr}(X)=\langle X\vert\rho_s(t)\vert X\rangle$ and $\text{Pr}(P)=\langle P\vert\rho_s(t)\vert P\rangle$, respectively.
-We expect the well-separated two peaks along $X$ axis, representing the pointer positions at the detectors D1 and D2 (See FIG. \ref{IE}).
-Therefore, the ratio of the peak heights shows the ratio of times which the detectors click.
-For the system described by the density matrix (\ref{c1-fdm}), the interference fringes along $P$ axis can be depicted by the following relation
+By using the well-known harmonic oscillator wave functions as $\langle X\vert 0\rangle=\Psi_0(X-d/2)$ and $\langle X\vert 1\rangle=\Psi_1(X+d/2)$ and also their Fourier transform in the momentum space we simply can calculate the momentum distribution (interference fringes).
+Here, $d$ represents the optical path length.
+We expect the well-separated two peaks along $X$ axis, representing the pointer positions of the detector for $\ket{0}$ and $\ket{1}$ states.
+For the system described by the density matrix (\ref{c1-fdm}), the probability distribution along the $P$ axis can be depicted by the following relation